mlrun/demo-stocks/README.md

 - [**05-explore.ipynb**](code/05-explore.ipynb) - Explore the output.

 ## Training & validation (BERT model)
-This step is implemented by the [**bert_sentiment_classification notebook**](training/bert_sentiment_classification.ipynb).
+This step is implemented by the [**00-train-sentiment-analysis-model.ipynb**](code/00-train-sentiment-analysis-model.ipynb).
 We have trained this model in advance, and therefore you can download the model and skip this step entirely.

 The training notebook downloads the pre-trained huggingface transformers BERT model ([bert-base-cased model](https://huggingface.co/bert-base-cased)) and and further trains it using a custom [local customer reviews CSV file](data/reviews.csv).
 This yields a sentiment analysis model based on the prior knowledge of BERT.